modelcontextprotocol/java-sdk/docs/design/2026-07-28-spec-support.md

     J -->|no| K["400 + -32020 HeaderMismatch"]
     J -->|yes| M["Modern path:<br/>McpStatelessServerHandler"]
 ```

+The `Mcp-Session-Id` branch covers the common legacy-HTTP case — every non-`initialize`
+request of an established `2025-03-26`+ session — and the legacy-header branch covers a
+sessionless legacy request (`2025-06-18`+ clients send `MCP-Protocol-Version` on every
+POST).
+The routing table is exhaustive on purpose: D1's whole argument is that this is
+*one* decision made in *one* place, so no inbound shape may be left implicit.

 Rejected alternative: a boolean `modern` field on the existing sessions
 ([RA-1](#ra-1-an-era-flag-on-the-existing-session-types)).